ufal/npfl129/exam/questions.md

 - Considering a Bernoulli naive Bayes, describe how are $p(x_d | C_k)$ modeled
   (what distribution and which parameters does it have) and how we estimate it during fitting.
 [10]

+### Questions@: Lecture 8 Questions

+- Prove that independent discrete random variables are uncorrelated.
+[10]

+- Write down the definition of covariance and Pearson correlation coefficient
+  $\rho$, including its range.
+[10]

+- Explain how are the Spearman's rank correlation coefficient and the Kendall rank correlation coefficient computed (no need to describe the Pearson correlation coefficient).
+[10]

+- Describe setups where a correlation coefficient might be a good evaluation metric.
+[5]

+- Describe under what circumstance correlation can be used to assess validity of evaluation metrics.
+[5]

+- Define Cohen's $\kappa$ and explain what is used for when preparing data for machine learning.
+[10]

+- Considering an averaging ensemble of $M$ models, prove the relation between the average mean squared error of the ensemble and the average error of the individual models, assuming the model errors have zero means and are uncorrelated.
+[20]